ninitkemcho/Final_Project_EPAM/README.md

 ## DS part

+### EDA

+1. Explored unnecessary text breaks, common english words
-1. Text cleaning included: removing unnecessary symbols, whitespaces and httml/URL tags
+2. Text cleaning included: removing unnecessary symbols, whitespaces and httml/URL tags

+### Feature Engineering

-2. After tokenization, stop words were removed and used lemmatization over stemming (almost same results, but lemmatization is considered to be less prone to errors)
+1. After tokenization, stop words were removed and used lemmatization over stemming (almost same results, but lemmatization is considered to be less prone to errors)
-3. Vectorization -> TF-IDF (because it showed better results, compared to n-grams, 2% higher accuracy)
+2. Vectorization -> TF-IDF (because it showed better results, compared to n-grams, 2% higher accuracy)

+### Modeling

+1. Used Logistic Regression as baseline model, because its simple
+2. Compared results of it to Random Forest and SVM (interesting with high-dimensional data)
-4. Model Selection -> Logistic Regression (chose because of highest accuracy, I know my modeling part excludes cross-validation and better model could be found after that)
+3. Model Selection -> Logistic Regression (chose because of highest accuracy, I know my modeling part excludes cross-validation and better model could be found after that)

 **Model results**